Skip to Main Content

 Oxford Art Online

-- The Grove Dictionary of Art and several Oxford reference sources on art and architecture.
-The Grove Dictionary of Art is the most complete encyclopedia of art available in English, featuring nearly 50,000 articles on a variety of topics including art movements, artists’ biographies, and countries.
+- The Grove Dictionary of Art is the most complete encyclopedia of art available in English, featuring nearly 50,000 articles on a variety of topics including art movements, artists’ biographies, and countries.
 Articles are signed, include brief bibliographies, and images.
-Images are searchable and made available through Oxford’s partnerships with museums, galleries and arts organizations
+Images are searchable and made available through Oxford’s partnerships with museums, galleries and arts organizations.
+Articles in the Grove are updated.

 - The Oxford Encyclopedia of Aesthetics